vipulnaik/diet-exercise-health/profile-information/physical-exercise/weight-lifting-exercises-with-history.md

 * 10 lb pair, exercise 2: about 3 to 10 repetitions

+* 20 lb pair, exercise 1: about 2 to 5 repetitions

-* 20 lb pair, biceps curls: about 3 to 5 repetitions
+* 20 lb pair, biceps curls: about 5 to 7 repetitions

+* 12 lb kettlebell, squats pointing inward: about 10 repetitions

+* 12 lb kettlebell, squats pointing outward: about 10 repetitions

 The reason I always start with the 3 lb is for a mix of warmup and verification purposes.
 If, on a given day, I find that the 3 lb pair